Data Can Help You: How Technologies Fight Mental Health Issues

 - 7 Cups is also a Californian project that creates a network for quick patient care.
 The project employs and trains special operators for patient counseling.
 Today, there are 340,000 operators in 198 countries.
 If the situation is really serious, the patient is connected to a certified therapist.
 90% of users feel better after an in-app session.

 Software developers are not the only ones to occupy mental health niche.
 The deep tech domain (technological products based on scientific research) is far more wider.
 For example, the London-based Compass Pathways company intends to become the world's first medical psilocybin provider and treat depression, anxiety and other conditions.

-According to Bloomberg, the idea is simple enough.
+, the idea is simple enough.
 Our brain, like any complex software, accumulates bugs over time due to incorrect blocks of code (in our case, individual neural connections).
 Substances such as psilocybin, taken in the right doses and under supervision, allows for brain reload.
 Where psychotherapy or serotonin stimulants fall short in battle with depression, this is a chance of survival.